lokeam/quebec-kilo-portfolio/docs/architecture.md

 ## Overview

-Q-KO is a "collector's companion" media management and billing tool designed for gamers, film enthusiasts, and avid readers.
-It tracks and manages metadata and associated expenses for physical and digital media collections, currently supporting games and books.
+Q-KO (pronounced "queue koh") is a "collector's companion" media management and billing tool designed for gamers.
+It tracks and manages metadata and associated expenses for physical and digital media collections.

 ## Table of Contents